Charlie Nicholas: International career

 Nicholas was first capped by Scotland at senior level on 30 March 1983, near the end of his first spell at Celtic.
 He was on the scoresheet in a 2–2 draw with Switzerland at Hampden Park.
 He was in Scotland's squad for the 1986 World Cup, playing in the group matches against Denmark and Uruguay.
 He won the last of his 20 senior caps for Scotland on 26 April 1989 in a 2–1 win over Cyprus at Hampden Park.
 The last of his five goals for Scotland had come on 17 October 1984 in a 3–0 win over Iceland at Hampden Park early in the World Cup qualifying stages.

 Career after retirement

-Nicholas now works as a pundit on the Sky Sports News programme Soccer Saturday and Sky Sports' coverage of Scottish football.
+Nicholas previously worked as a pundit on the Sky Sports News programme Soccer Saturday and Sky Sports' coverage of Scottish football.
 He is also a part-time newspaper columnist.
 In April 2010 Nicholas criticised Celtic's majority shareholder Dermot Desmond.
 He accused Desmond and the board of presiding over the worst Celtic squad he had ever seen.
 Nicholas criticised Desmond's handling of the club, accusing him of treating the Glasgow club like "a toy", and failing to invest properly in the playing staff.

 In January 2014, Nicholas was inducted into the Scottish Football Hall of Fame.